AI Code Churn

 Where Reality Graph fits

-Reality Graph attacks churn at its dominant cause: changes merging unchecked against their task.
-Verification per run moves defects to the cheap side of the merge, and the evidence reports give churn investigations a starting point - which change, what was checked, what was skipped.
+Reality Graph addresses one preventable contributor to churn: changes merging unchecked against their task.
+Verification per run can move defects to the pre-merge side, and the evidence reports give churn investigations a starting point - which change, what was checked, what was skipped.
 We quote no reduction percentages; churn is cheap to measure, so measure it around your own pilot.

-- A verdict that all churn is waste - iteration churns too
+- A claim that all churn is waste

 FAQ